11 Houseplants That Absorb CO2 Most Effectively In Homes

 Botanical Name: Zamioculcas zamiifolia

-This versatile plant is low-maintenance and adaptable in nature.
-According to NASA Clean Air Study, the ZZ plant can efficiently clean the indoor air by absorbing harmful pollutants like carbon dioxide, xylene, and toluene from the surroundings.
+According to the NASA Clean Air Study, the ZZ plant can efficiently clean indoor air by absorbing harmful pollutants like carbon dioxide, xylene, and toluene from the surroundings.

 7. Pothos